bmanders716/bmanders716.github.io/cookbook.md

 Cheese Fondu.

-_Ingredients_--1†oz. of butter.
+_Ingredients_--1‡Ø∫. of butter.
-               Ω†oz. of flour.
+               Ì†Øz. of flour.
-               º pint of milk.
+               Ï†∞int of milk.
-               3†oz. of grated Parmesan cheese.
+               3‡Ø∫. of grated Parmesan cheese.
                3 eggs.
                A little pepper, salt, and Cayenne.

-_Method._--Prepare the tin as for a steamed soufflÈe.
+_Method._--Prepare the tin as for a steamed soufflÈ•Æ

 Melt the butter in a small stewpan.